 Watch another K-drama – This is the widely used technique of K-drama fans.
 As they say, you can only move on from a K-drama by watching another one (so, the cycle will continue just like that haha).
-What usually works me is picking something from the opposite genre of the series I’m trying to move on.
-I will just end up comparing this series to another if I choose something similar.
+What usually works for me is picking something from the opposite genre of the series I’m trying to move on.
+I will just end up comparing this series to the other if I choose a similar series.

 Consume content in another format – Out of all the tips here on this TCA, this one is my ultimate go-to way of forgetting a drama.
 My post-series depression is always followed by a short-term K-drama slump (sometimes it can last longer than expected).
 I temporarily leave the K-drama world and grabbed some books or watch some vlogs/western series or anything unrelated to K-dramas.
 Eventually, I’ll come back to K-dramaverse with renewed love and vigor.
 This a sure way for me to move forward.

 Remember, no matter how many tips you follow you won’t move on if you’re not willing to.
 Take your time and JUST.
 RELEASE.
 ALL.
 THOSE.
 FEELS.
 Tweet it all you want.
 Replay those scenes for the nth time.
 No one will judge you for buying stocks and investing too much in a fictional world or character.
 Even if the drama ended already, let’s treasure their memories in our hearts forever and always.

 K-Drama Reaction: Hospital Playlist 2 | Episode 1

 K-Drama Reaction: Hospital Playlist 2 | Episode 2